There’s only one all-female hard rock band from the 80′s who:

 In 1990, ”Rev it Up”, Vixen’s second LP produced the monster rocker “How Much Love”, scorching ballad, “Love is a Killer”‘ and the upbeat “Not a Minute Too Soon” cementing their reputation not only as formidable performers, but as hit songwriters.
 The group Vixen-ized their fans on worldwide tours with heavyweights Deep Purple and KISS, which fueled the international frenzy.

-The undercurrents coming from the Seattle grunge scene helped strengthen the winds of change and underscored the decision to disband Vixen in 1992.
+The undercurrents coming from the Seattle grunge scene helped strengthen the winds of change and underscored the decision to disband Vixen in late 1991.
 Each band member independently dabbled in various projects until 1997 Gardner and Petrucci teamed up with guitarist Gina Stile releasing “Tangerine” under the Vixen moniker.
 In 2002 Kuehnemund once again regrouped Vixen with Jenna Sanz-Agero (vocals), Lynn Louise Lowrey (bass) and Kat Kraft (drums).
 This line-up then went on to tour and release “Live and Learn” and “Extended Versions” from a live performance in Sweden.

 It was 2012 when Kuehnemund reached out to Gardner, Petrucci & Ross for their long awaited reunion.
 Sadly, only days before officially announcing the news, Kuehnemund was diagnosed with cancer and the reunion was put on hold.
 Jan Kuehnemund, the founding member and lead guitar player for Vixen tragically lost her battle with cancer and passed away October 10th of 2013.
 Jan touched many souls and will live on through her music.